YottaDB/YDBDoc/MessageRecovery/errors.rst

 PREVJNLLINKSET, Previous generation journal file name is changed from xxxx to yyyy

-MUPIP Information: This indicates that MUPIP SET -JNLFILE command has changed previous generation journal file name from xxxx to yyyy.
+MUPIP Information: This indicates that MUPIP SET -JNLFILE command has changed the previous generation journal file name from xxxx to yyyy.

 Action: -

 ------------------
 PREVJNLNOEOF